 Foundry North Shore brings multiple services together under one roof to make it easier for young people and their families to find help and support.
 Youth between the ages of 12 and 24 from Deep Cove to Lions Bay (including Bowen Island) can access a wide variety of health and wellness services that are confidential, low-barrier, and free.
 All services are voluntary, youth-friendly, client-centred, and culturally relevant.

 Youth and their parents can come to Foundry’s drop-in support hours to receive support and inquire about accessing Foundry’s many services.
-Drop-in takes place Monday-Thursday, 1 -5 p.m. at Foundry North Shore, 211 West 1st Street, North Vancouver.
+Drop-in takes place Monday-Thursday, 1:00-5:00pm at Foundry North Shore, 211 West 1st Street, North Vancouver.
 For more information, please call Foundry reception at (604) 984-5060.

 Foundry North Shore has a fully operational medical clinic geared to the specific needs of youth and young adults aged 12-24.
 We provide a range of sexual health and primary care services, such as medical exams, immunizations, provision of contraception, and take-home naloxone training.
 Services can be accessed on a drop-in or appointment basis.
 Youth can access services at the clinic without a Personal Health Number (PHN), BC Services Card, or Care Card.
-Medical services drop in hours are Monday – Thursday, 2:30 p.m. – 5 p.m.
+Medical services drop in hours are Monday – Thursday, 2:30 pm – 5:00pm.

-Family Services of the North Shore counsellors focus on therapeutic interventions for families while at Foundry, operating under the perspective that a youth’s mental health will improve if the family unit is strengthened.
-They will be able to assist with issues such as separation, divorce, child-parent conflict, violence in relationships, sibling relationships, and family communication.
-Appointments can be made with a family counsellor at Foundry for Tuesdays between 1 and 5 p.m.
+Family Services of the North Shore (FSNS) counsellors focus on therapeutic interventions for families while at Foundry, operating under the perspective that a youth’s mental health will improve if the family unit is strengthened.
+They are able to assist with issues such as separation, divorce, child-parent conflict, violence in relationships, sibling relationships, and family communication.
+FSNS counsellors have scheduled appointment times at Foundry on Mondays.

 The Parent Navigator works with parents and caregivers of youth experiencing challenges with mental health and substance use.
 The Parent Navigator brings to the position lived experience of parenting a youth with multiple mental health struggles and offers assistance through a peer support lens.
 They provide service navigation of the mental health system, resource building, mentorship, and support.
 The Parent Navigator can also support parents and caregivers if youth are not yet accessing or resistant to services.
-They are available during drop-in hours Mondays, Wednesdays, and Thursdays, and can also book private appointments outside of those times.
+They are available during drop-in hours and can also book private appointments outside of those times.

-high school completion/post-secondary school, independent living skills such as cooking and budgeting, and behavioural wellness skills such as mindfulness.
-She can also help with transition into adulthood through life skill development and post-high school life planning.
+Our Occupational Therapist (OT) helps youth and young adults ages 16-24 year meaningfully engage in daily life activities and develop productive routines.
+The OT helps clients develop skills in: pre-employment/volunteering readiness, high school completion/post-secondary school, independent living skills such as cooking and budgeting, and behavioral wellness skills such as mindfulness.
+They can also help with transition into adulthood through life skill development and post-high school life planning.

 The hospital liaison is responsible for linking children and youth (6–18 years old), identified by Lion’s Gate Hospital as having mental health or substance-related issues, to community-based resources.
 The liaison provides assessments, case consultation, short-term counselling, referrals, and discharge planning.
 The liaison also works closely with the child psychiatrist on the pediatric ward, assisting families with treatment and discharge planning and bridging services to longer-term community supports.

 This program services youth 12-18 and their families who live on the North Shore, Sunshine Coast, and Sea to Sky.
 The team includes a counsellor, paediatrician, and dietician to support those who have symptoms of anorexia, bulimia, or eating disorders not otherwise specified.
-Staff will develop an individualized treatment plan to meet both the client and family’s needs.
+Staff develop an individualized treatment plan to meet both the client and family’s needs.

 Foundry has various groups that cater to a wide variety of youth and parent needs.
 As our groups change periodically, please come in to our drop-in support hours for more information on our current group offerings as well as determining eligibility for accessing.

 Ascent is a day treatment program for youth 14 – 18 years of age who are experiencing significant mental health issues, impairing their ability to attend mainstream high school.
 Located at Mountainside Secondary, this academic/therapeutic program is a joint partnership between the North Vancouver School Board and VCH.
-The program is staffed by two counsellors, a teacher and a teacher's aid.
+The program is staffed by two counsellors, a teacher, and a teacher's aid.
 In addition to academic instruction, the program also provides psychosocial assessments, individual counseling, family consultation and therapy, individually tailored academic programming, therapeutic groups, transition planning, referrals, and outings.